NNPDF/pineappl/README.md

 # Similar projects

-`PineAPPL` isn't the only or even first interpolation library.
-There are at
+`PineAPPL` is not the only or first grid interpolation library.
+There are also:
-least:

 - [APPLgrid](https://applgrid.hepforge.org/) and
 - [fastNLO](https://fastnlo.hepforge.org/).